HuMiTriet/VGU-Eureka/documentation/password_authentication.md

 - The user will be prompted to check their email inbox to verify their email address.
 ![Verification Email](/documentation/verification_email.png)
 ## Sign in
-- After users having their email verified, they can now continue to login to the application using their registered email and password.
+- Once the user is email verified, they can now continue to log in to the app with their registered email and password.

-- The email and password will be passed into a function to invoke the application to either continue or notify the user that they typed in the wrong password.
+- The email and password will be passed into a function that invokes the application to continue or notifies the user that they have entered the wrong password.

 - The code below shows how user can login to the application
 ```dart